-Here are some tips to avoid those common winter ailments like the cold or flu and keep you operating in top shape.
+Here are some tips to avoid common winter ailments like the cold or flu and keep you operating in top shape.

-- Stay hydrated – Everyone always says to â€œdrink some water, but it’s true!
+Everyone always says to â€œdrink some water, but it’s true!
 Drinking water is important as it keeps your body working at its peak.
 Without proper hydration, you may feel aches in your muscles and joints, digestion issues, body temperature changes, and more.
-Staying properly hydrated is a good way to maintain the equilibrium between your body’s intake and output.
-It’s also quite easy to grab a travel water bottle and keep that with you in class to take a few sips as time goes by.
+Staying properly hydrated is a good way to maintain the equilibrium between your body intake and output.
+It is also quite easy to grab a travel water bottle and keep that with you in class to take a few sips as time goes by.

 Studies show that even moderate exercise can help us prevent sicknesses like the common cold or flu.
 And this doesnâ€™t need to be a wipe-you-out type of workout.
 Simply getting yourself to sweat through physical activity is enough to stress out your immune system, which can help your body strengthen it.
-By making our body fight off the inflammation we feel from a decent workout, we in turn force our immune systems to strengthen as part of the process.
-So keep to a schedule or small, 30 minute work-outs throughout the semester.
+By making our body fight off the inflammation we feel from a decent workout, we, in turn, force our immune systems to strengthen as part of the process.
+So keep to a schedule or small, 30-minute workouts throughout the semester.
 A short walk or jog, athletic activity in the gym, or whatever pleases you.
 You’ll keep your body healthy both inside and out.

 If you’re balancing regular exercise along with all your school work and social commitments, your body will need plenty of rest to keep healthy.
 Studies show that lack of sleep can negatively affect your immune system, as the amount of infection-fighting antibodies and cells in your body are reduced during those periods when you don’t get enough sleep.
 According to healthcare research, adults can maintain a strong immune system with about seven to eight hours of good sleep each night.
 So, do your best to keep those all-nighters out of your schedule.